310-Primers/A2-Group2/GuiREADME.md

 ### Nerstanza and POStrack
-An api we used to dind out if the user is typing in past tense or present tesnse
+An api we used to find out if the user is typing in past tense or present tesnse

 ### NLTK
 An api we used to detect synonyms of the words, the bot should be able to understand a word if its a synonym of a word it currently knows